DTX401

 Disease: GSDIa

-Prevalence: 6,000 people in our territories
+Prevalence: 6,000 people in commercially accessible geographies

 Symptoms: Severe hypoglycemia, seizures, hepatomegaly, growth problems